-- > GlueX uses a 140" long permanent magnet from FNAL beamline to prevent electrons from leaking into the main hall. - □ Electron beam is interlocked to tagger magnet current at the power supply. - ☐ Leaks are only possible for short bursts when the tagger magnet trips. - □ KLF still needs it to prevent electron from accidentally penetrating to the hall. - > The magnetic material is made of strontium ferrite. - □ Can handle over 107 Gy radiation dose, according to the specs. - ➤ Provides $\int B \cdot dL = 0.822 \text{ T·m}$ field integral. - □ The exact field of this magnet is not important for CPS itself. - \circ We use it to remove the charged particles from the photon beamline.
+- GlueX uses a 140" long permanent magnet from FNAL beamline to \geq prevent electrons from leaking into the main hall. - Electron beam is interlocked to tagger magnet current at the power supply. - Leaks are only possible for short bursts when the tagger magnet trips. - KLF still needs it to prevent electron from accidentally penetrating to the hall. - FNAL PDV magnet provides $\int B \cdot dL = 0.822$ T·m field integral. \geq - The exact field of this magnet is not important for CPS itself. - The magnetic material is made of strontium ferrite. \geq - Can handle over 10^7 Gy radiation dose, according to the specs.